asyrul21/mxUserAuthRoles/README.md

   It requres 2 mandatory arguments:

-  - Client's Mongose User Mode
+  - Client's Mongoose User Model
   - JWT Secret

   There are another 2 optional arguments: